yairzzzz/shoot-the-cats/README.md

 # 🐱 Cat Shooter Game

 This is a small browser-based game built using **Vue 3** and **Vite**.
 The goal is to shoot bouncing cat images using a rifle that rotates in real-time based on the mouse position.
 Each hit increases your score.
+Please note that the layout is minimalist since I focused on the logic.

 ---